Joseph-Rance/Com-Soc-robotic-arm/README.md

 ~~1. add inpainting (using colour spreading from centre method)~~

 2. find optimised parameters (using previously made graph)
-3. ~~add~~ fix rotaition finder (via assigning vlaues to lines through centre as functions of either length or something to do with tagnents)
+3. ~~add~~ fix rotation finder (via assigning vlaues to lines through centre as functions of either length or something to do with tagnents)

 Also, pratyaksh pointed out:
 *Could we just use the outlier points (i.e. points reachable from core points that are not themselves core points) for [finding the outline of the object]?*